The engineering mentality for language learning, being ready & input vs output

 The ready asymptote

-An asymptote is a curve that gets closer to a limit but never actually touches it.
-This is how I describe most people’s view of when they’ll be “ready to speak” as shown below:
+An asymptote is a line or limit which a curve gets closer and closer to but never actually touches.
+This is how I describe most people's view of when they'll be “ready to speak” as shown below:

 The problem with being “ready” is that there is ALWAYS more work to do.
 There are more obscure words to learn, grammar points and tones to perfect, intonations, cultural differences etc. You will never ever know a language perfectly, so you will never be “ready” if you define ready as “not being able to make any mistakes”.